linkarkitektur/reusex-page/content/sections/challenges.md

 ---
 title: "Current Challenges"
-subtitle: "The waste crisis demands urgent action.
-Traditional approaches to resource management create significant environmental and economic challenges."
+subtitle: "The transformation and reuse of existing buildings is held back by the lack of reliable data."
 items:
   - icon: "warning"
     title: "Resource Waste"